Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Cycle from Fernandina Beach via the causeway across the Nassau Sound.
-Your route traverses Amelia Island and Big Talbot Islands.
-Pause on the banks of Simpson Creek for a guided kayak excursion, paddling with the creek’s tide and in the surrounding basin.
-(Additional cycling is available for those who don’t wish to kayak.)
-After a picnic lunch, travel to St. Augustine.
+Cycle from Fernandina Beach via the causeway across Nassau Sound, traversing Amelia Island and Big Talbot Islands.
+Pause along Simpson Creek for a guided kayak excursion, paddling with the tide and exploring the surrounding basin.
+After a picnic lunch, continue by vehicle to St. Augustine.
+Additional cycling is available for those who prefer not to kayak.

 Cumulative Distance Range: 17 miles